qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - For circular reference:
   - For graph data structure, use ID/handle to replace borrow.
   - For callback, use event bus or `Arc<QCell<T>>` (use `Weak` to cut cycle)
+- Make borrows as shortest as possible, as temporary as possible.
 - `Arc<RwLock<T>>` (only use when really necessary)
 - `unsafe` and raw pointer (only use when really necessary)